Executive Function > Strategy

 Learn more about this exercise:

-The main brain area involved in this task is the pre-frontal cortex, which is responsible for executive functions.
-This term refers to a set of mental processes that are involved in goal-directed activity.
-Executive functions include: keeping track of several pieces of information at once, making flexible changes in the plan as needed, thinking creatively to come up with a variety of possible solutions, and generating and testing hypotheses in a systematic way.
+The pre-frontal cortex, which is responsible for executive functions, is the main brain area in this task.
+This term refers to a set of mental processes involved in goal-directed activity.
+Executive functions include keeping track of several pieces of information at once, making flexible changes in the plan as needed, thinking creatively to come up with various possible solutions, and generating and testing hypotheses systematically.

-The skills found in Writing in the Stars may help individuals improve their ability to logically plan out their day.
-In this exercise, only 6 of the 9 words can be used.
-There are many options, but only one placement will work for each word.
-This same strategy is used when planning out a schedule for the day.
+The skills found in Writing in the Stars may help individuals improve their ability to plan their day logically.
+In this exercise, only 6 of the nine words can be used.
+Many options exist, but only one placement will work for each word.
+This same strategy is utilized when planning out a schedule for the day.
 An individual has to consider different constraints (travel time, the duration a task would take to complete, etc.).
-There is often only one solution that will work, just like in this exercise.
+Often, only one solution will work, just like in this exercise.

 You can modify: